 However, we do know that puppies and young dogs tend to experience motion sickness and get carsick more often than adult dogs.
 Some dogs “grow out of” their car sickness, but others do not.
 And if feeling and being carsick has given them bad associations with the car and brought on some travel anxiety, you might still see signs even if your dog has technically grown out of their motion sickness.

 PRO TIP: While the exact reasons for why puppies and young dogs tend to experience motion sickness more than adult dogs are still unknown, part of it might be that puppies and small dogs are less likely to be able to see out the window during travel.
 For young and small dogs suffering from car sickness, you could try restraining them in a travel booster seat, which can help keep them stable and safe while also being able to see out the window.
-See more about pet travel restraint, including our top picks for pet travel booster seats, in our "Buckle Up Your Pup" article.

 Medications and Supplements for Canine Car Sickness